Fingerling42/frontiers-vessel-code/README.md

 An explanation is needed about some of the files in this repository:

-* *model.txt* — the behavioral model of the vessel that is used in the Demand message.
-It contains all the necessary ROS topics.
+* *model.txt* — the behavioral model of the vessel, it contains all the necessary ROS topics.
-* *objective_virtual_month_smartwater.bag* — rosbag-file with the model parameters.
-This file is published in IPFS, its hash is placed in the "objective" field in the Offer and Demand message.
+* *objective_virtual_month_smartwater.bag* — rosbag-file with the model parameters, this file is published in IPFS.
 * *grid_25-04-2091.waypoints* — mission plan containing its route.
 Generated in the [ArduPilot GUI](https://ardupilot.org/).
 * *trader.launch* — this file launches the *scripts/trader_node*.
-Trader's node is responsible for the economic behavior of vessel: it monitor messages on the liability markets and select those that satisfy the CPS behaviour model.
+Trader's node is responsible for the economic behavior of vessel: it monitor messages on the liability market and select those that satisfy the CPS behaviour model.
 * *worker.launch* — this file launches the *scripts/worker_node*.
-When the Robonomics provider confirms the new liabiity, the Worker's node, via the installed AIRA client, receives the behavior model and the addresses of the ROS topics.
-Through them, the vessel must read the dynamic parameters to perform the work.
+When an event of new liability creation is received the vessel runs the mission with parameters got via the objective.
 * *scripts/approve.py*, *scripts/gen_objective.py*, *scripts/pub_demand.py* — Robonomics service scripts for interacting with smart contracts, generating a rosbag file and publishing a Demand message.
 * **waspmote** — directory containing the files for this particular vessel: firmware for the Waspmote board to which the sensors are connected, logging software for Pixhawk autopilot.